TheWolverine - Harbaugh Breaks Down 2020 Signees, Talks 'Stars' And More

 “The other person to mention is William Mohan, who is the type of athlete he can be a corner, safety, outside linebacker.
 He sounds a lot like a viper right now as a I say it.
 Another youngster who is so good, versatile, athletic; another youngster in this group recruited by everybody.
 He’s really going to be fun to watch.
 The way he runs and hits is special, really pops off the screen.

+On Three-Star Athlete Eamonn Dennis And Comparisons To Freshman Mike Sainristil …

-"Eamonn Dennis has the ability to be a defensive or offense.
+"Eamonn Dennis has the ability to be a defensive or offense [player].
 He can be a corner or receiver, like another really good one in Mike Sainristil.

 “Eamonn Dennis is a really good receiver and a really good defensive back.
 If you think Mike Sainristill, if you look at Mike Sainristil’s tape … that’s who I first thought of when I saw Eamonn Dennis play football.
 He can be a corner, he can be a slot receiver, can be a return player.

-"William [Mohan] s a long, really athletic player that can cover.
+"William [Mohan] is a long, really athletic player that can cover.
 His ability to blitz off the edge is special.
 He can track down ball carriers.
 He loves to hit.
 Take a look at some of his highlights of special teams or defense.
 He’s very physical and athletic, can get them down and also make a lot of big hits.
-We’ll see exactly what position … but I’m just saying this guy has the ability to play corner, safety or viper.
+We’ll see exactly what position [he plays at U-M] … but I’m just saying this guy has the ability to play corner, safety or viper.
 That’s a good thing.”

-“The thing that really determines it is all the layers.
+“The thing that really determines it is all the players.
 You’re watching them, you’re making your own evaluations of their football talent.
 You’re also meeting them, around them, interviewing, talking to their high school coaches.
 You want to meet the parents … that dynamic.
-You want to be gathering information, so the stars are not the things people in our program, or I think any program, is going off solely.”
+You want to be gathering information, so the stars are not the things people in our program — or I think any program — is going off solely.”

 ---